solinium/r-a-d.io-cli/README.md

 # **a lightweight command-line client for [r/a/dio](https://r-a-d.io)**

-Written in Python 3 using r/a/dio's [API](https://r-a-d.io/api).
+Written in python3 using r/a/dio's [api](https://r-a-d.io/api) and [mpv](https://mpv.io) for playback.

-At the moment, this is only tested on Debian.
+At the moment, this is only tested on debian.

 ### Installing